Band Pricing

 Being aware of and understanding the price points and increments helps us to know how to price our home correctly and which price bands it should appear in for optimal and maximum exposure.

-Before going over why band pricing is an effective and advocated pricing strategy by Rightmove and Zoopla, I want to first go over the problems with the most commonly utilised pricing strategies from a band pricing perspective, for the purposes of contrast.
+Before going over why band pricing is an effective and advocated pricing strategy by Rightmove and Zoopla, I want to first go over the problems with some of the most commonly utilised pricing strategies from a band pricing perspective, for the purposes of contrast.

-The problems with the most commonly utilised pricing strategies from a band pricing perspective
+The problems with some of the most commonly utilised pricing strategies

 Pricing at fair or market value

 Let’s first turn our attention to pricing one’s home at fair or market value.
-You may be wondering, ‘what’s wrong with pricing our home at fair or market value?’
+You may be wondering - ‘what’s wrong with pricing our home at fair or market value?’

 Aside from the problems I’ve covered in my discussion of accessible pricing; simply pricing our home at fair or market value without consideration to band pricing, disregards the property portal’s own price points.
 From a band pricing perspective, pricing our home without regard to the price points can leave our home with limited visibility and exposure to buyers!